EUDAT-Training/B2SHARE-Training/api/02_List_existing_records.md

 - B2SHARE will only return the latest versions of each record.
 See [Record versioning](08_Record_versioning.md) for more information.

 ### Retrieve a list of your draft records
 The [Create a new record](05_Create_new_record.md) guide explains the creation of draft records.
 Here, the retrieval of all your draft records as a list is shown, which works similar to the retrieval of all published records (see last section).
-Only the draft records accessible by you will be available.
+Only the draft records created by you will be listed when you enable the `drafts` in the request parameters.
 Note that you now need to include your access token in order to authenticate yourself.

 ```python
 >>> payload = {'drafts': 1,